TuhinDey18/Nova/README.md

 NOVA_DEMO_MODE=1 streamlit run app.py
 ```

 In demo mode, timeline events and assistant replies are clearly labelled as illustrative previews.
-If a live backend dependency cannot be loaded at startup, the application degrades gracefully to this preview mode rather than failing to render.
+If a live backend dependency cannot load at startup, the application degrades gracefully to preview mode instead of failing to render.

-## Indexing a case
+## Indexing a Case

 Place one or more `.mp4` videos in a case folder, then run the case processor.
 It detects and tracks objects, saves visual crops, writes detection records, and builds the FAISS index used by the application.